 A facsimile signature can be a convenient method for signing or endorsing documents and other items.
 If you use a facsimile signature, you are responsible for any withdrawal from your account that bears or appears to us to bear a facsimile signature that resembles or purports to be the signature of a person authorized to withdraw funds.
-We will not be liable to you if use of the facsimile device (or similar device utilized to affix your signature) was unauthorized.
+You are responsible for safeguarding any stamp or device that you use to affix a signature or otherwise authorize a transaction by facsimile.
 You are responsible even if the size, or color of the facsimile signature is different from that of any signature previously presented to us.
 We may pay the withdrawal and may charge your account for it.
 You agree to reimburse us (and we may charge your account) for all claims, costs, losses and damages, including attorneys' fees, that result from our payment of a withdrawal bearing either a facsimile that resembles or purports to bear your signature or a facsimile that we believe you authorized.